-2. For damage / performance descriptions for primary, secondary, and non-structural members, refer to PDC Technical Report 06-08.

-- 3. Glazing hazard levels are from ASTM F 1642. - 4.
-Door hazard levels are from ASTM F 2247. - 5.
+- 2. For damage / performance descriptions for primary, secondary, and non-structural members, refer to PDC Technical Report 06-08. - 3.
+Glazing hazard ratings are from \1\ ASTM F2912 /1/. - 4.
+Door damage level categories are from ASTM F2247 and \1\ F2927 /1/. - 5.
 Beyond minimum standards.

-Table 2-2 Table 2-2 Levels of Protection - Expeditionary Structures Level of Protection Potential Structural Damage Potential Injury Below AT Standards 1 Severe damage.
+Table 2-2 Levels of Protection - Expeditionary Structures Level of Protection Potential Structural Damage Potential Injury Below AT Standards Severe damage.
 Frame collapse/massive destruction.
 Little left standing.
 Majority of personnel in collapse region suffer fatalities.
 Potential fatalities in areas outside of collapsed area likely.
 Very Low Heavy damage.
 Major portions of the structure will collapse.
 A significant percentage of secondary structural members will collapse.
 Majority of personnel in damaged area suffer serious injuries with a potential for fatalities.
 Personnel in areas outside damaged area will experience minor to moderate injuries.
 Low Moderate damage.
 Damage will be unrepairable.
-Some sections of the structure may collapse or lose Majority of personnel in damaged area suffer minor to moderate injuries with the potential for a few serious injuries, but fatalities are unlikely.
-Personnel in areas outside damaged areas will structural capacity. potentially experience a minor to moderate injuries.
+Some sections of the structure may collapse or lose structural capacity.
+Majority of personnel in damaged area suffer minor to moderate injuries with the potential for a few serious injuries, but fatalities are unlikely.
+Personnel in areas outside damaged areas will potentially experience a minor to moderate injuries.
 Medium Minor damage.
 Damage will be repairable.
 Minor to major deformations of both structural members and non-structural elements.
 Some secondary debris will be likely, but the structure remains intact with collapse unlikely.
 Personnel in damaged area potentially suffer minor to moderate injuries, but fatalities are unlikely.
 Personnel in areas outside damaged areas will potentially experience superficial injuries.
 High Minimal damage.
-No permanent deformation of primary and secondary structural members or non- structural elements.
+No permanent deformation of primary and secondary structural members or non-structural elements.
 Only superficial injuries are likely.